 As an educational service, we have been very interested in how to help correct the gender disparity associated with the tech industry, specifically in cyber security.

-We were pleased at both the insight and great advice Ravila White shared with us in our first interview, as well as happy to see our readers/viewers respond so favorably to the interview.
-In that spirit, this week we interviewed Vidya Sekhar who added more knowledge to our arsenals as well as more comprehension about the gender disparity in tech and, specifically, cyber security.
+Continuing in our series, this week we interviewed Vidya Sekhar who added more knowledge to our arsenals as well as more comprehension about the gender disparity in tech and, specifically, cyber security.
 Vidya Sekhar began her journey a bit differently: with beauty pageants.
 After a terrorist attack took some of her best school friends from her, she started her journey to be engaged- and make a career out of- protecting people.
 Below is the entire interview video, broken into three sections, with quotes from Vidya.
 Please share her story and become an advocate for more women joining the tech industry.

 Episode 1: From Miss India USA to Cyber Security Expert